Step7750/BetterBuyOrders/README.md

 #Changelog

+v1.0.
-v1.0 Initial Public Release
+* Initial Public Release

+v1.1
-v1.1 Added HTTPS support
+* Added HTTPS support

+v1.2
-v1.2 Better Localization Support
+* Better Localization Support
-     Fixed a bug in the handling of the polish network response Improved the handling of the animation so that it only executes after the request is fully complete
+* Fixed a bug in the handling of the Polish network response
+* Improved the handling of the animation so that it only executes after the request is fully complete

 #Suggestions/Bugs